-You must complete our Volunteer Application prior to attending orientation.
+You must complete our Volunteer Application prior to completing our online orientation and participating in our hands-on animal handling training..
 Once you submit the application, you will receive an email with more information.
-If you do not attend volunteer orientation within 3 months of submitting your application, it will be deleted and you will need to apply again.

 I’m under 18, can I volunteer?

-- 16-17 years old – be supervised by a parent/guardian unless parent provides a parent waiver after youth and parent attend both the volunteer orientation and animal handling training (youth and parent must each submit an individual online application)
+- 16-17 years old – be supervised by a parent/guardian unless parent provides a parent waiver after youth and parent complete the online orientation and both participate in the animal handling training (youth and parent must each submit an individual online application)

-- 12-15 years old – be supervised by a parent/guardian at all times after youth and parent have attended volunteer orientation and animal handling training (youth and parent must each submit an individual online application)
+- 12-15 years old – be supervised by a parent/guardian at all times after youth and parent complete the online orientation and both participate in the animal handling training (youth and parent must each submit an individual online application)

-For any minor volunteer, a parent or legal guardian must also fill out the online application and attend both the new volunteer orientation and animal handling training.
+For any minor volunteer, a parent or legal guardian must also fill out the online application and complete the online orientation and both participate in the animal handling training.

 Are there any ongoing requirements for volunteers?